 |Inflatable surfboard so easy to travel and store||You need to buy the battery separately as it doesn’t come with the board|

 |Price is affordable|

 |Easy to learn and use

 This surfboard comes from an elite German manufacturer.
-They are constantly improving in their older models.
-The top speed that this electric surfboard can reach is about 50 km per hour, which also makes it the fastest electric surfboard that we have mentioned until now.
-It is inflatable but comes with a pump so you won’t have to worry about anything.
+They are constantly improving on their older models.
+The top speed that this electric surfboard can reach is about 50 km per hour, making it the fastest electric surfboard we have mentioned until now.
+It is inflatable but comes with a pump, so you won’t have to worry about anything.

-The battery that it comes with will take 120 minutes of charging for giving you a 45-minute ride on an average.
-The electrical technology that it comes with is again emission-free so good for keeping the environment pollution free.
+The battery that it comes with will take 120 minutes of charging to give you a 45-minute ride on average.
+The electrical technology it comes with is again emission-free, which is good for keeping the environment pollution-free.
 Again the body comes with a 2 part design, one is the motor, and the other one is the inflatable surfboard body.
-This makes it easy for storing in the car and carrying it around.
+This makes it easy to store in the car and carry around.

 - Weight: 37 kg